 The following standards may be applicable:

-(a) ISO/SAE 21434 can be used as the basis for evidencing and evaluating the required phases of the CSMS.
-Clauses 9 "Concept", 10 "Product development", and 11 "Cybersecurity validation" could be used to evaluate the Development phase of the CSMS.
-Clause 12 "Production" could be used to evaluate the Production phase of the CSMS.
-Clauses 8 "Continual cybersecurity activities", 13 "Operations and maintenance", and 14 "End of cybersecurity support and decommissioning" could be used to evaluate the Post-production phase of the CSMS;
+(a) ISO PAS 5112 may be used as the basis for evidencing and evaluating the required phases of the CSMS, utilising ISO/SAE 21434:2021 (E) clauses 9 "Concept", 10 "Product development", and 11 "Cybersecurity validation" to evaluate the Development phase of the CSMS; clause 12 "Production" to evaluate the Production phase of the CSMS; clauses 8 "Continual cybersecurity activities", 13 "Operations and maintenance", and 14 "End of cybersecurity support and decommissioning" to evaluate the Post-production phase of the CSMS;

 (b) Other standards that may be applicable to 7.2.2. and its sub-requirements include: ISO 18045, ISO 15408, ISO 27000 series, ISO 31000 series.